You want smart political talk without the meltdowns?

 Happy New Year to you, sweetheart.

-Hey, I just want to say, in the words of Ben Franklin, uh to John Adams in 1776.
+Hey, I just wanted to say, in the words of Ben Franklin to John Adams in 1776, how dare you jeopardize our cause when we have come so far, right?

-And you know, if we don't hang together, then we will most assuredly hang separately.
+And, you know, if we don't hang together, then we will most assuredly hang separately.

-The bottom line is that they're Bush League, and we are playing in the major leagues.
+And we are playing in the major leagues.

 We're playing against the Yankees, right?